JetBrains/intellij-sdk-docs/reference_guide/messaging_infrastructure.md

 # Nested messages

 _Nested message_ is a message sent (directly or indirectly) during another message processing.
-Messaging infrastructure of _IntelliJ IDEA_ guarantees that all messages sent to particular topic will be delivered at the sending order.
+The IntelliJ Platform's Messaging infrastructure guarantees that all messages sent to particular topic will be delivered at the sending order.

 *Example:*